MayaShivaji/introducingmyself/index.md

 ## Maya Shivaji

-I am a student at Challenger School.
+I am a student in web design class in streetcode academy.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### About me

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I am a student at Challenger School in 5th grade.
+I am 10 years old.
+My birthday is on March 23,2009.

 ```markdown
 Syntax highlighted code block